WesleyJw/Learning/MLOps101/02-MLOps-intro-poetry/tasks/README.md

-## Task 001: Home work - Data Manipulation with Pandas
+## Task 001: Data Manipulation with Pandas

 Create a Python script named data_analysis.py that performs the following tasks:

-**Answare**.
+**Answer**.
 I created the script in the scripts directory.

 1. Using the Pandas library, read the CSV file from `Data/sales_data.csv` containing sales data.